Veeam Cloud Connect Backup

 Veeam Backup & Replication has the following limitations for cloud repository usage:

 Backup, Backup Copy and Restore

 - Veeam Backup & Replication does not support backup copy jobs if the cloud repository is used as a source backup repository.
-The backup copy job must use a backup repository configured locally on tenant's side as a source one.
+The backup copy job must use a backup repository configured locally on the tenant side as a source one.